wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    list?!
 This rule also makes it easier to decide what all DNSSEC information is required.]

-   [Ed note 3: This is not enforcable. ]
+   [Ed note 3: This is not enforceable. ]

+5. Additional records pseudo-RR

+   To allow the authoritative nameserver operator to configure what additional records to serve when it receives a query to a label, we introduce the Additional pseudo Resource Record (RR).
+This is a pseudo-record as it provides instruction to the authoritative

-Kumari, et al.            Expires July 7, 2015                  [Page 4]
+Kumari, et al.            Expires July 15, 2015                 [Page 4]

 Internet-Draft            DNS Multiple Answers              January 2015

-5. Additional records pseudo-RR

-   To allow the authorative nameserver operator to configure what additional records to serve when it receives a query to a label, we introduce the Additional pseudo Resource Record (RR).
-This is a pseudo-record as it provides instruction to the authorative nameserver, and does not appear on the wire.
+   nameserver, and does not appear on the wire.
 [Ed note: I had originally considered a comment, or some sort of format where we listed additional records under the primary one, but we a: wanted it